TheHaff/emerald-plant-tracker/README.md

 ### 📈 Dashboard Overview
 - View all plants at a glance
-- Monitor recent activities
 - Track cultivation statistics
 - Quick access to plant details

 ### 🐳 Self-Hosted & Docker Ready
-- Complete Docker setup for easy deployment
+- Single-container Docker setup for easy deployment
-- SQLite database for simplicity
+- SQLite database for simplicity and persistence
 - No external dependencies required
 - Runs entirely on your own hardware

+---

 ## Quick Start